Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

    - This assessment MAY be conducted informally by a team if it gained sufficient experience.
    - Teams MAY define their own criteria for security relevance.
    - Agile development teams SHOULD integrate corresponding criteria in their Definition of Ready (DoR) discuss security relevance in refinement meetings and take security efforts (e.g. for verification) into account for the estimation of a story.
-   - For ***assurance class >= [HIGH]***: If such an assessment is not conducted, a deployed application increment MUST be considered to have a potential high-security risk.
+   - For *Assurance Class >= [HIGH]*: If such an assessment is not conducted, a deployed application increment MUST be considered to have a potential high-security risk.
-   - Threat models and assurance class MUST be reviewed and updated if affected (e.g. in case of changes in security controls or architectural change in general).
+   - Threat models and Assurance Class MUST be reviewed and updated if affected (e.g. in case of changes in security controls or architectural change in general).
    - A suitable acceptance criteria (e.g. review by security champion, update of security documentation) MUST be defined for all security-relevant requirements and changes.
 Agile development teams SHOULD integrate corresponding criteria in their Definition of Done (DoD).

 ## 4. Secure Implementation